Geo-Social Group Queries with Minimum Acquaintance Constraint: Related Works

 \subsection{Geo-Social Query Processing}

-Efficient processing of queries that consider both spatial and social relations is essential for LBSNs. \cite{doyt} directly combines spatial and social networks and proposes graph-based query processing techniques.
-More recently, \cite{liu} proposes a circle-of-friend query to find minimal-diameter social groups.
+Efficient processing of queries that consider both spatial and social relations is essential for LBSNs. \cite{doyt} directly combines spatial and social networks and proposes graph-based query processing techniques. \cite{liu} proposes a circle-of-friend query to find minimal-diameter social groups.
 By transforming the relations in social networks into social distances among users, an integrated distance combining both spatial and social distances is proposed. \cite{yang12} considers a special socio-spatial group query with the requirement of minimizing the total spatial distance.
 Accordingly, in-memory pruning and searching schemes are proposed in \cite{yang12}.
 All these works only impose a \emph{loose} social constraint in the query.
 As for the processing techniques, the methods of these works enumerate all possible combinations guided by some searching and pruning schemes.
-Although a tree structure named SR-tree is introduced in \cite{yang12}, it is used to reduce the checking states during the enumeration.
-Thus, indexes or external-memory schemes tailored for geo-social query processing in large-scale LBSNs are still lacking in this area.
+Although a tree structure named SR-tree is introduced in \cite{yang12}, it is mainly used to reduce the enumeration of states during the in-memory processing.
+With that said, external-memory indexes tailored for geo-social query processing in large-scale LBSNs are still lacking.
+More recently, \cite{Armenatzoglou} proposes a general framework for geo-social query processing, which separates the social, geographical and query processing modules and thus enables flexible data management.
+Since its pruning power comes separately from the social and spatial index, it cannot further optimize the processing of GSGQ with access methods that integrate both spatial and social information. \cite{yafei15} studies a geo-social query that retrieves a group of socially connected users whose familiar regions collectively cover a set of query points. \cite{Zhang13} proposes a geo-social location recommendation system based on personalized social and geographical influence modeling.
+Similarly, \cite{Shi14} proposes to cluster and categorize locations based on social and spatial density obtained from geo-social networks.